-There are spatial and temporal gaps in the current monitoring and currently, the status evaluations for some areas are based on alternative data sources such as analyses of catch per unit effort (CPUE) data from commercial fisheries.
+There are spatial and temporal gaps in the current monitoring and in the present status evaluation some areas are assessed based on alternative data sources such as analyses of catch per unit effort (CPUE) data from commercial fisheries.
 The current monitoring of coastal fish in the Baltic Sea represents a minimum level of effort and serves as a first step for evaluating the status of coastal fish communities.